FIRSTRobotics/fms-manual/source/off-season-fms/field-access-point/firewall-settings.rst

 #.
 Set the teams zone forward rule to reject
 #.
 Click Save & Apply

 Warning: Setting other entries to reject may prevent you from accessing the AP web page and/or SSH.
 If this happens, you may be able to access the web page via the alternate address (192.168.1.1 ont he Internet port vs 10.0.100.2 on the other ports.)
-If you are still unable to access the AP, you may need to perform the recovery procedure described in the `Recovery Procedure <../../offseason/l/756905-recovery-procedure>`_ article.
+If you are still unable to access the AP, you may need to perform the recovery procedure described in the :doc:`Recovery Procedure <recovery-procedure>` article.